nolar/kopf/docs/walkthrough/updates.rst

       kopf: {}

 .. note::
-    If the above change causes ``Patching failed with inconsistencies`` debug warnings and/or your EVC yaml doesn't show a ``.status`` field, make sure you have set the ``x-kubernetes-preserve-unknown-fields: true`` field in your CRD on either the entire object or just the ``.status`` field as detailed in :doc:`resources`.
+    If the above change causes ``Patching failed with inconsistencies`` debug warnings and/or your EVC YAML doesn't show a ``.status`` field, make sure you have set the ``x-kubernetes-preserve-unknown-fields: true`` field in your CRD on either the entire object or just the ``.status`` field as detailed in :doc:`resources`.
     Without setting this field, Kubernetes will prune the ``.status`` field when Kopf tries to update it.
 For more info on field pruning, see `the Kubernetes docs
     <https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#field-pruning>`_.

 Let's add a yet another handler, but for the "update" cause.